MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

     _IPython Notebook Submit to Queue_

-1. Then let's navigate to the BLAST website again, click **Refresh** button and check the new task.
+1. Then let's navigate to the BLAST web site again, click **Refresh** button and check the new task.
 We can see a task with input file 63 is completed.

     ![New Task Complete](images/ipy-send-task-new-task-complete.png)

     _New Task Complete_

-	You can do the samething to check the hit sequences and HSP image as you did in [Exercise1](#Exercise1).
+	You can do the same thing to check the hit sequences and HSP image as you did in [Exercise1](#Exercise1).

 	Service Bus queues support a maximum message size of 256 KB (the header, which includes the standard and custom application properties, can have a maximum size of 64 KB).
 There is no limit on the number of messages held in a queue but there is a cap on the total size of the messages held by a queue.
 This queue size is defined at creation time, with an upper limit of 5 GB.